giffordlabcvr/Flavivirus-GLUE/README.md

 Projects are loaded into the GLUE "engine," forming a relational database that represents the semantic relationships between data items.
 This foundation supports systematic comparative analyses and the development of sequence-based resources.

-**Flavivirus-GLUE** is a GLUE project focussing on flavivirids.
+**Flavivirus-GLUE** is a GLUE project focusing on flavivirids.
 It contains genome feature definitions, annotated reference sequences, and muliple sequence alignments encompassing all known flavivirid species.

 An additional project 'layer': **[Flavivirus-GLUE-EVE](https://github.com/giffordlabcvr/Flavivirus-GLUE-EVE)** can optionally be installed.
 This layer extends Flavivirus-GLUE through the incorporation of **endogenous flaviviral elements**.